-On this post, I’ll be your guide through the world of three different types of white wines and through the world of grapes used to make white wines.
-Why is it important for you as a consumer to know something about the grapes wines are made from.
-Well many wines today especially those from South in North America, Australia, and New Zealand are labeled with the grape.
-So if you know a little bit about the grapes, you’ll be able to tell if you might like wine even if you’re choosing the type of white wines that doesn’t have the name of the grape on the label.
-If you can describe to the store clerk or your restaurant waiter what grapes and wines you like you’re more likely to find a bottle of wine that you’ll enjoy.
+In this post, I’ll be your guide through the world of three different types of white wine and through the world of grapes used to make white wines.
+Why is it important for you as a consumer to know something about the grapes wines are made from?
+Many wines today, especially those from South North America, Australia, and New Zealand, are labeled with the grape.
+So if you know a little bit about the grapes, you’ll be able to tell if you might like wine even if you’re choosing the type of white wine that doesn’t have the name of the grape on the label.
+If you can describe to the store clerk or your restaurant waiter what grapes and wines you like, you’re more likely to find a bottle of wine that you’ll enjoy.

 Another common white wine grape is Pinot Gris or Pinot Grigio.
 The grape is called Pinot Gris when grown in France and Pinot Grigio when grown in Italy.
 When it’s grown in other places such as California and Oregon, it can go by either name and so it will depend on the winemaker.
-Pinot Gris from France is usually fuller in body lower in acidity.
+Pinot Gris from France is usually fuller in the body, lower in acidity.
 It has a deeper color, and it’s higher in alcohol.
 It often has aromas of ripe fruit and melon, and it’s quite a concentrated wine.
-When grown in Oregon and California the grape can go by either name and can have a variety of aromas from lemon apple and pear through exotic fruits in flowers to buttercream vanilla or almond when it’s aged in new oak.
-Pinot Grigio which is what the grape is called in Italy, usually has a lighter body.
-It’s higher in acidity it’s lighter in color, and it has lower alcohol.
+When grown in Oregon and California, the grape can go by either name and have various aromas from lemon apple and pear through exotic fruits in flowers to buttercream vanilla or almond when it’s aged in new oak.
+Pinot Grigio, which is what the grape is called in Italy, usually has a lighter body.
+It’s higher in acidity it’s lighter in color and has lower alcohol.
 It often has aromas of apple pear or citrus.
-Sometimes aromas of stone fruit such as peach and it can also be chalky or flinty and flavor.
-To explore The Pinot Gris Pinot Grigio grape and all these types of white wine made from it try several different wines from different parts of the world.
+Sometimes aromas of stone fruit such as peach and can also be chalky or flinty and flavor.
+To explore The Pinot Gris Pinot Grigio grape and all these types of white wine made from it, try several different wines from different parts of the world.
 So, for example, try something from Alsace in France which will be very concentrated and riper tasting.
 Then try something from northern Italy.
-Usually, the north east of Italy makes some of the best Pinot Grigio.
+Usually, the northeast of Italy makes some of the best Pinot Grigio.
 And try types of white wine from Oregon and California.
 Here they have many producers of Pinot Gris or Pinot Grigio.

-Usually pair well with fish especially when it’s grilled and prepared simply.
+Usually, pair well with fish, especially when it’s grilled and prepared.
 It goes well with pasta with seafood, and it also can go well with chicken when it’s roasted or poached.

 Types Of White Wine – Sauvignon Blanc

-Sauvignon Blanc types of white wine are usually pale yellow to greenish in color light to medium in body.
+Sauvignon Blanc types of white wine are usually pale yellow to greenish in color, light to medium in body.
 They have high acidity and are crisp and refreshing.
-They can have a variety of aromas.
-From cut grass and herbs to gooseberry grapefruit lemon and lime and sometimes honey doom or melon.
+They can have various aromas, from cut grass and herbs to gooseberry grapefruit, lemon and lime, and sometimes honey doom or melon.
 As I said earlier, New Zealand has really built a reputation for excellent Semyon blanc.
-Some of the most famous New Zealand Sauvignon Blanc comes from Marlborough which is on the southern island of New Zealand.
-A very famous producer is Cloudy Bay a good producer is also Oyster Bay.
-But Sauvignon Blanc in a different version also comes from the Loire Valley France which has a strong reputation for making wines from this grape.
-So for a very different style of Sauvignon Blanc crisper and less herbal try wine from Sancerre or from Pouilly Fumet which are both in the Loire Valley of France.
+Some of the most famous New Zealand Sauvignon Blanc comes from Marlborough, which is on the southern island of New Zealand.
+A very famous producer is Cloudy Bay.
+A good producer is also Oyster Bay.
+But Sauvignon Blanc, in a different version, also comes from the Loire Valley, France, which has a strong reputation for making wines from this grape.
+So for a very different style of Sauvignon Blanc crisper and less herbal, try wine from Sancerre or Pouilly Fumet, both in the Loire Valley of France.